 In internal strategy or management consulting roles, your job is not only to help solve problems, but more importantly to communicate those solutions to a client – making the ability to communicate effectively a non-negotiable.

 According to the WSJ article and LinkedIn survey, employers are searching for candidates who excel at communication, organization, teamwork, punctuality, critical thinking, social skills, creativity, interpersonal communication and adaptability, and who have a friendly personality.
 All of these soft skills are extremely important in management consulting and internal strategy roles.
 During my internship at Deloitte, I was expected to demonstrate each of these skills on a daily basis.
 I needed to be adaptable when my client changed the scope of the project in the middle of our meeting, but also to connect with them on a personal level at dinner and golf events.
 More importantly, I only had 10 weeks to become a trusted advisor for them – and the only one way to do that was to connect with them on both a professional and personal level.

 So how do you know if you have soft skills – and how can you develop them?
 If you are looking for a quick and dirty fix, there isn’t one.
 Perfecting these skills takes time – and I guarantee none of us are experts on all 10 of the skills LinkedIn lists as most important to employers.
 But there are a few things that I’d suggest doing to put yourself in a better position for the recruiting process:

-By Melanee Swanson (MBA ’17), president of the UNC Kenan-Flagler MBA Consulting Club
+By Melanee Swanson (MBA ’17), who served as president of the UNC Kenan-Flagler MBA Consulting Club